+1 Includes the wholly-owned subsidiary Seaway International Bridge Corporation Limited.
 The activities of these corporations are recorded through pension accounting or are considered external to the Government reporting entity for the purposes of this chapter.
+3 As of July 31, 2015, Canadian Wheat Board is no longer an other government business enterprises.

-Appendix B - List of Crown corporations authorized to exercise Section 33 of the Financial Administration Act
+Appendix B - List of Crown corporations authorized to exercise section 33 of the Financial Administration Act